Pirates in the arts and popular culture: Appearance and mannerisms of Caribbean pirates

 In films, books, cartoons, and toys, pirates often have a rough-and-ready appearance that evokes their criminal lifestyle, rogue personalities and adventurous, seafaring pursuits.
 They are usually greedy, mean-spirited, drunk on rum and focused largely on fighting and robbing enemy pirates and locating hidden treasure.
 They often wear shabby 17th or 18th century clothing, with a bandana or feathered tricorne.
 They are almost always armed with a cutlass and a flintlock pistol, or similar weaponry.
-They sometimes have scars and battle wounds, rotten or missing teeth (suggesting the effects of scurvy), as well as a hook or wooden stump where a hand or leg has been amputated and often an eye patch to conceal a lost eye.
+They sometimes have scars and battle wounds, rotten or missing teeth (suggesting the effects of scurvy), as well as a hook or wooden stump where a hand or a leg has been amputated, and often an eye patch to conceal a lost eye.
 Some depictions of pirates also include monkeys or parrots as pets, the former mischievously assisting them in thieving and the latter loudly copying whatever the pirate captain says.
-The ship's captain will force captives and mutinous shipmates to walk the plank over shark-infested waters.
+The ship's captain will force captives and mutinous crewmen to walk the plank over shark-infested waters.

 Historical pirates were often sailors or soldiers who had fallen into misfortune or were captured, forced into a life of crime.
 In various literature, the pirates may be represented as having fallen, perhaps resembling a "respectable" person in some way.
 Pirate characters generally quest for buried treasure, plundered riches in treasure chests.
 Pirates' treasure is usually gold or silver, often in the form of doubloons or pieces of eight.

 Pirate subculture

 In the 1990s, International Talk Like a Pirate Day was invented as a parody holiday celebrated on September 19.
 This holiday allows people to "let out their inner pirate" and to dress and speak according to the pirate stereotype above.
 It has been gaining popularity through the Internet since its founders set up a website teaching "pirate speak."
-Venganza.org is also a major supporter of this day.

-Many games, movies, and other media are built upon the premise, introduced by Real Ultimate Power, that pirates buccaneers are sworn enemies of ninjas.
+Many games, movies, and other media are built upon the premise, introduced by Real Ultimate Power, that pirates and buccaneers are sworn enemies of ninjas.
 The "Pirates versus Ninjas" meme is also expressed in house parties and merchandise at popular-culture clothing and gift stores.

 Pirates also play a central role in the parody religion of Pastafarianism.
 Established in 2005, Pastafarians (members of The Church of the Flying Spaghetti Monster) claim to believe that global warming is a result of the severe decrease in pirates since the 18th century, explaining the coldness associated with winter months that follow Halloween as a direct effect of the number of pirates that make their presence known in celebration.